 Harun Farocki (1944-2014) was born in Neutitschein, in German-annexed Czechoslovakia.
 Since graduating from Berlin's Deutsche Film-und Fernsehakademie in 1966, he has directed more that 90 films that include feature films, documentaries and television programs.
 He has also collaborated with numerous filmmakers as scriptwriter, actor and producer.
 His films have been the subject of retrospectives at the Museu d'Art Contemporani de Barcelona in 2004, and the Vienna Filmmuseum in 2006.
 He has participated in important international events such as the 2005 Carnegie International and Documenta XII (2007).
 He has held many teaching posts and between 1993 and 1999 taught at the University of California Berkeley.
 Since 2004 he has been Visiting professor at Vienna's Akademie für Bildende Künste.
 Harun Farocki was a media theorist and writer and was the editor of the influential German film journal Filmkritik from 1974 to 1984.

-Born 1949 in Vancouver, Rodney Graham is an internationally acclaimed artist.
+Rodney Graham (1949-2022) was an internationally acclaimed Canadian artist.
 He is known for literary and conceptual artworks, cinematic installations, costume dramas, and also as a singer-songwriter.
 In the late 1980s and early 1990s, with projects such as "Parsifal Score", "Parsifal (1882-38,969,364,735)", and "School of Velocity", Graham began to make artworks whose central subject was music or the concrete objects of music such as musical scores and CDs.
 Since then, the line between his visual art practice and his music practice has become blurred and eventually completely conflates in works such as "How I Became a Ramblin Man", "Zabriskie Point" and "The Phonokinetoscope".